extension-js/docs/_WIP_Configuration Files/Babel.md

 sort: 6
 ---

-To allow developers to use the latest language features without worrying about browser or environment constraints, `extension-create` relies on [Babel](#) to transpile cutting-edge JavaScript and TypeScript code, ensuring broad compatibility and enabling developers.
+To allow developers to use the latest language features without worrying about browser or environment constraints, `Extension` relies on [Babel](#) to transpile cutting-edge JavaScript and TypeScript code, ensuring broad compatibility and enabling developers.

 ## Feature Support